 You have finally managed to get the baby sleep in your arms.
-Now you think you could leave her alone, so you can have a big stretch and get on with other things.
+Now you think you could put her down, so you can have a big stretch and get on with other things.

 You tiptoe to the baby’s bed, lower her down in the gentlest way to make sure no sound can wake her up.
-But the moment you think your job has done, the baby opens her eyes, looking at you and start crying.
+But the moment you think your job has done, the baby opens her eyes, looking at you with those “I won’t sleep unless you held me.”

-The cycle keeps repeating.
+The cycle keeps repeating no matter how many times you try or how deep you think your baby is sleeping.
 It makes you exhausted and have no energy left to do other things.
 What to do when your baby won’t sleep unless held?
 Here is the best guide for you!

 Why Your Baby Won’t Sleep Unless Held